The Configure Command

 The information referenced by this parameter is required and will be prompted for if not supplied.

-For Keyfactor Identity Provider, this should be:
+For Keycloak, this should be:

 preferred_username